jamesabela/jsfun/README.md

 You can display nearly any Python file you choose, make a Parsons puzzle of the first 20 lines and get step by step display from [Pythontutor.com](https://pythontutor.com/python-compiler.html#mode=edit)

+## Why download a text file?
+Some school firewalls don't allow you to download .py files, because they are executables, so this ensures they are not.

 ## Advanced use
 Use ?url= to add the site you want.
 It needs to be a raw Python file.